albertdbio/albertdbio/README.md

 I also have an interest in cryptocurrencies, particullary its use in incentivicing positive behaviors.
 This use of cryptocurrencies could potentially be used to counter the negative effects of engagement based algorithms.

+Outside of work I have several interest I'm actively pursing.
+I am an avid cyclist and enjoy training.
+I especially enjoy systemizing my training and experimenting with technologies such as heart rate monitors and power meters.

 <!--
 **albertdbio/albertdbio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.